aroberge/reeborg/dev_tools/readme_for_devel.md

 I included both versions so as to not have to worry about typos.

+It may also be useful to run the batch file unit_test.bat  (or write a similar shell script for Mac/Linux) as it is a more reliable way to ensure that proper requirements are included in each file being tested, since using the global RUR namespace can hide some missing dependencies.

 ### Integration tests with qunit

 See below under the **More complete build** section.